 Connecting from inside a cluster to external services

-In many cases it may be necessary to connect your applications running inside of Kubernetes with a service, database, or application that lives outside of the cluster.
+In many cases it is necessary to connect your applications running inside of Kubernetes with a service, database, or application that lives outside of the cluster.
 You have 3 options, as outlined below.

 External name services